LucasSD/docvault/README.md

 Still being developed.
 ###### To do:

-- enable file uploads from mobile devices
+- Enable file uploads from mobile devices
 - Add a way of checking for duplicate file uploads
 - Improve tag functionality, so that users can create tags themselves and filter by them
 - Add an update view, so that the tags for a document can be edited by the user